 Lab based studies are powerful in that they can shed clearer light into the contributions of the manipulated variables and conditions.
 However, at the same time, the animals are in a new environment, and the environment itself can be a strong manipulating variable.
 Studying animals in natural conditions allows quantifying the day-to-day effect sizes as seen in the wild as the animal behaves in its natural environment.

 A common issue plaguing many acoustical studies, especially in bat echolocation is the use of manual measurements to segment and quantify the different parts of an echolocation call (CF, FM).
 These are known to lead to biased or inconsistent measurement.
 We overcome these issues with the use a of an automated workflow.
-Our approach is thus more reproducible in the long-term.
+Our approach is thus more reproducible.

-We observed and compared the behaviour of free-flying bats as they echolocated alone and in the presence congeners emitting echolocation calls in a common frequency band.
+We observed and compared the behaviour of free-flying bats as they echolocated alone and in the presence of congeners emitting echolocation calls in a common frequency band.
 Our observations of free-flying bats show that changes in echolocation may not be as dramatic as observed in previous studies, perhaps due to the fact that the animals are flying in a familiar environment.
 Bats may be even less affected by so-called jamming in their native habitats.

 Methods

-Study species
+Study species and site

-Two target species of rhinolophid bats Rhinolophus mehelyi and R. euryale were studied.
-Both species emit CF calls with peak frequencies between 102-112 kHz, and they cannot be distinguished reliably acoustically due to the overlap of call frequencies.
+We studied two species of horseshoe bats, the Mehely’s horseshoe bat (Rhinolophus mehelyi) and the Mediterranean horseshoe bat (R. Euryale).
+Both species emit constant frequency (CF) calls with peak frequencies between 102-112 kHz (REF), and they cannot be distinguished reliably acoustically due to the overlap of call frequencies.
 For the purposes of this study we treat them as a single group of bats as the problem of acoustic jamming still remains whether a bat faces loud calls from a conspecific or a heterospecific due to the major overlap in CF frequencies, and similar call structure.

-Recordings were done in a dome-shaped cave next to the main entrance of the Orlova Chuka cave system.
+Recordings were done in a dome-shaped cave next to the main entrance of the Orlova Chuka cave system in NE-Bulgaria.
+WHEN?.
 The dome was X,Y,Z (HxBXD) metres in dimension.
 Our data showed that the recording site was visited by multiple species of bats aside from our two main study species, and we only analysed audio data with R. euryale and/or R. mehelyi calls in it.

 Experimental setup

-Three Avisoft CM16 microphones (Avisoft Bioacoustics, Germany) were connected to an Avisoft 416H recording at 250kHz sampling rate.
+Three ultrasonic microphones (CM16/CMPA; Avisoft Bioacoustics, Glienicke, Germany) were connected to an Avisoft 416H recording at 250kHz sampling rate.
 The three microphones were placed at different heights and locations in the dome shaped cave to sample the greatest diversity of calls possible.
 The cave had only one entrance/exit with a roosting site that most bats flew towards (Figure 1.).
-Horseshoe bat calls are known to be directional (Matsuta et al. 2013), and the mics were placed at different positions to increase the number of on-axis calls captured.
-Microphones were placed in the same location with +/- 10cm error in the cave across multiple nights.
+Horseshoe bat calls are directional (Matsuta et al. 2013), and the mics were placed at different positions to increase the number of on-axis calls captured.
+Microphones were placed in the same location with +/-10 cm error in the cave across multiple nights.
 The fourth channel of the Avisoft 416H was used to record the audio sync signal described in the section below.
 Audio was recorded continuously through the night in the form of consecutive multichannel files of 1 minute length.

 Schematic of how the three microphones and two cameras were placed in the recording volume – Neetash to make/send final figure

+HRG: A good photo would be helpful, plus a schematic drawing to scale.
+NOTE: Toni is NOW in Tabachka if you need better photos!!
+UPDATE: They are leaving today and did a scan of the dome.